Key Takeaway

 - Rushing the dose escalation is the most common cause of severe GI side effects.
 Patience pays off.

-- Vial concentrations vary (typically 1 mg/mL to 5 mg/mL), so reading your vial label carefully is essential for accurate dosing.
+- Vial concentrations vary (typically 1 mg/mL to 5 mg/mL), so reading your vial label carefully is important for accurate dosing.

 Overview: Why Dose Escalation Matters

-Semaglutide is not a medication you start at full strength.
-The gradual dose increase serves two critical purposes:
+Semaglutide isn't a medication you start at full strength.
+The gradual dose increase serves two critical purposes: For a complete cost breakdown, see our compare semaglutide prices.

 - GI tolerance.
 Your digestive system needs time to adjust to slowed gastric emptying.
 Starting at a full therapeutic dose would cause severe nausea, vomiting, and diarrhea in most patients.